Adithya Institute of Technology

-Adithya Institute of Technology (AIT), located at Coimbatore, Tamil Nadu, India, is a private self-financing engineering Institute, adithya Institute of Technology is an engineering college in Coimbatore.
+Adithya Institute of Technology (AIT), located at Coimbatore, Tamil Nadu, India, is an autonomous, private self-financing engineering Institute, adithya Institute of Technology is an engineering college in Coimbatore.
 The college is approved by AICTE and is affiliated to the Anna University Coimbatore.
 The college was established in 2008.

 Location

 The college is located at Sathy Main Road in Kurumbapalayam SSKulam, Coimbatore.
 It is 12 km away from Coimbatore City and nine kilometres away from Coimbatore Civil Aerodrome.

 Academics

 The college offers five courses in Bachelor of Engineering (B.E.), one course in Bachelor of Technology (BTech), three courses in Master of Engineering (M.E.) and a Master of Business Administration (M.B.A) course.
 All courses are affiliated to Anna University of Technology, Coimbatore.